DJI Osmo Mobile 7 and 7P, full review: unlimited tracking!

 DJI Osmo Mobile 7 or 7P: which to choose?

 With this 7ᵉ generation of Osmo Mobile, DJI offers two high-performance stabilizers, but with notable differences.
 The DJI Osmo Mobile 7 is an excellent choice for those looking for effective stabilization at an affordable price, while retaining the solid foundations of the range.
-The 7P , on the other hand, stands out for its multifunctional module, which brings new features such as enhanced tracking with any application, an adjustable auxiliary light and connectivity with the DJI Mic Mini.
+The 7P , on the other hand, stands out for its multi-functional module, which brings new features such as enhanced tracking with any application, an adjustable auxiliary light and connectivity with DJI Mic 2 and DJI Mic Mini microphones.

 If you need a stabilizer for conventional shooting and your budget is limited, theOsmo Mobile 7 does the job very well.
 But if you’re a vlogger, a content creator or want a more intelligent and versatile tracker, theOsmo Mobile 7P is the best choice.
 Its ergonomics, thoughtful design and advanced features make it a particularly interesting option for those who want to take their video production to the next level.